 Note: Setting Custom Resource Definition requires your user to have cluster-admin role privileges.

-An extra action is required if you want to manage PSMDB cluster with a non-privileged user.
-Please make shure that cert-manager is already installed.
-The necessary permissions can be granted by applying the clusterrole:
+If you want to manage PSMDB cluster with a non-privileged user, the necessary permissions can be granted by applying the next clusterrole:

 ''' $ oc create clusterrole psmdb-admin --verb="" --resource=perconaservermongodbs.